Andy-Huangg/PbScraper/README.md

 # PBTech URL Scraper

 This Node.js application scrapes a URL of the PBTech website and sends an email notification when products are available.
+I built this application to get notified as soon as new graphic cards were in stock.

 ## Features